WalkerGriggs/OpenState/docs/architecture/adr-000-template.md

 > If applicable, link to discussions, Issues, PRs, or existing documentation.

+## Requirements

+> This section lists all of the option requirements.
+They are broken down into 'musts' and 'ideals'.

+## Musts

+> Musts are requirements which are non-negotiable.
+Any option which does not meet these requirements should be immediately disqualified or must have significant, alternative benefits.

+## Ideals

+> Ideals are requirements which are "nice to have".
+These requirements help options stand out from the pack, but do not work against the option if absent.

 ## Considered Options

-> This summary enumerates all options.
+> This section enumerates all options.
 Each option should include: a 2-3 sentence description, a bulleted list of pros and cons, and a sentence stating why this option was ultimately not chosen.

 ## Decision